wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-manage-overview.md

 ## Azure Management Portal

-The [Azure Management <!-- deleted by customization Portal](http://manage.windowsazure.cn) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn) <!-- keep by customization: end --> is a web-based management portal where you can create, update, and delete Azure SQL Databases and logical servers and monitor database resources.
+The [Azure Management Portal](http://manage.windowsazure.cn) is a web-based management portal where you can create, update, and delete Azure SQL Databases and logical servers and monitor database resources.
 This tool is great is if you're just getting started with Azure, managing a small number of databases, or need to quickly do something.

 For more in-depth information about using the portal see [Manage SQL Databases using the Azure Management Portal](/documentation/articles/sql-database-manage-portal).